cregan727/nf-rnator/README.md

 sample swap or cross-contamination -- while ignoring wells with too little total signal (<500 UMIs) for that ratio to be statistically meaningful.

-## Known limitations

-- If a single project's samples are split across plates aligned to *different* genomes, the merged per-project h5ad will contain disjoint blocks of genes from each genome (outer-joined, zero-padded), not anything biologically reconciled across species.
-- No downstream analysis (normalization, clustering, UMAP, differential expression) -- this pipeline stops at QC'd, correctly-attributed count matrices.
-BRB-seq samples are bulk RNA samples multiplexed via barcode, not individual cells, so single-cell-style clustering/UMAP isn't a meaningful next step anyway; you'd want a standard bulk differential expression workflow (DESeq2/edgeR-style) on the output matrices instead.
-- Container image pins in `nextflow.config` (particularly the scanpy one) are a reasonable first guess, not independently verified against a live registry -- check they still resolve before relying on this at scale.
-- Not run against real data end-to-end by the author of this scaffold -- the Python components (`bin/*.py`) were tested against synthetic fixtures during development (including a deliberately-injected mixup scenario, confirmed correctly detected), but the full `main.nf` DAG itself has not been executed.
-Treat the first real run as a genuine test, not a guaranteed-correct deliverable -- run on one small plate before trusting it broadly.

 ## Output structure